-The following activities can occur at thread creation time, depending on the BIND options (the authorization check is always performed at thread creation time):
+The following activities can occur at thread creation time, depending on the BIND options that have been specified:

-- Sign on. - Check the maximum number of threads. - For an application plan, load the skeleton cursor table (SKCT) and header, if not already in the environmental description manager (EDM) pool. - Create a copy of the SKCT header in the cursor table (CT). - · Perform the plan authorization check. - If ACQUIRE(ALLOCATE) is specified: - Acquire table space (TS) locks for all TSs referenced in the plan. - Load all database descriptors (DBDs) referenced in the plan.
+- Sign on. - Check the maximum number of threads. - For an application plan, load the skeleton cursor table (SKCT) and header, if not already in the environmental description manager (EDM) pool. - Create a copy of the SKCT header in the cursor table (CT). - Perform the plan authorization check. - If ACQUIRE(ALLOCATE) is specified: - Acquire table space (TS) locks for all TSs referenced in the plan. - Load all database descriptors (DBDs) referenced in the plan.